What is adrenal cancer?

 What are the symptoms of adrenal cancer?

-Symptoms of excessive androgen or estrogen (hormones) production are more noticeable in children than adults due to the fact that physical changes are more evident during puberty.
+Symptoms of excessive androgen or estrogen (hormones) production are more noticeable in children than in adults due to the fact that physical changes are more evident during puberty.
 Symptoms in children can include:

 - An enlarged clitoris